Planning minors and majors

 The ordered List of units offered on the left-hand menu may also assist you in this selection process.

-Individual course advice on each minor or major can be obtained from the following academic staff in the School:
+Individual course advice on each minor or major can be obtained from academic staff in the School.
+Refer to the list of coordinators listed under Teaching on the Management & administrative staff page in the left-hand menu.

 Choosing level-one units